 After our initial meeting, we chose dedicated customer experience ambassadors from each department.
 Their goal: analyze all of the data we had collected over the previous year and identify the major wins and challenges that our clients had voiced.

 We identified that many of our biggest strengths were also our biggest weaknesses... isn’t that how it always works?
-So we took that data with us into the next step of the process.
+So we took that data with us to the next step of the process.

 Customer Journey Mapping